jokester/typescript-boilerplate/README.md

 - [master](https://github.com/jokester/typescript-boilerplate/tree/master) branch
     - Basic configuration (compile + test)
-    - Bundle TypeScript files with `webpack` for browser use, with configured hot-reload in dev build.
+    - Bundle TypeScript files with `webpack` for browser use, with HMR
     - No frontend framework
     - All other variants are based on this.
 - [webpack-react](https://github.com/jokester/typescript-boilerplate/tree/webpack-react) branch